Basic Guitar Chords for Beginners

 One more thing!

 For the very young, usually less than 8 - 12 years of age, a full-size guitar may prove very difficult due to small hands trying to span wide frets.
 Also, a steel string guitar can prove very uncomfortable for young hands.
-If you or your child are young with a small hand size, you may want to consider 3/4 guitars with nylon strings.
+If you or your child is young with a small hand size, you may want to consider 3/4 guitars with nylon strings.
 The frets are easier to reach as they are narrower, and the nylon strings are a lot easier on the fingers, making playing more enjoyable... something to think about.

 When you start playing guitar, your fingers will become very tender and 'hurt like crazy', but it does get better.
 After a few weeks or months depending on how often you play, you will start developing callouses or thicker skin on your fingertips.
 When this happens, playing will be a breeze.